You are different than the person next to you. That’s a good thing.

 What Is An Introvert?
 What Is An Extrovert?

 The types are described in psychology (via Susan Cain’s book, Quiet):

 “Introverts are drawn to the inner world of thought and feeling, extroverts to the external life of people and activities.
 Introverts focus on the meaning they make of the events swirling around them; extroverts plunge into the events themselves.
 Introverts recharge their batteries by being alone; extroverts need to recharge when they don’t socialize enough.”

 Ambiverts display qualities of both introversion and extroversion, and adjust depending on their current surroundings.
 (To find out your inclination, take this brief introvert/extrovert quiz.)

 Being Introverted is Not a Problem to Solve

 Communication and community are essential components of the church, and no one is meant to live in isolation.
 However, the problem is not that introverts are isolated: It’s just that the way introverts connect and communicate may not look like their extroverted peers.

 I am an introvert, and I used to feel bad about needing time away from people.
 It wasn’t until I became an adult that I realized I didn’t have to apologize for it.
-[That was part of the journey of learning about myself, others, and God, which I write about in my upcoming book, The Variable Life.]
+[That was part of the journey of learning about myself, others, and God, which I write about in my book, The Variable Life.]
 Fellow introverts tell me they’ve felt underappreciated because they weren’t vocal, assertive leaders, loud evangelists, or talented conversationalists with strangers.
 If you’re introverted, maybe you’ve experienced similar discomfort, but there’s nothing wrong with you.
 Introverts are simply wired to recharge by calm, less-stimulating environments, limited time with people, and being alone — something even Jesus practiced (Luke 5:16).

 Do Introverts Need to Change?